• Skip to main content

 Audition Requirements

-For your recorded audition, you must submit the following:
+For your recorded audition, please submit the following:

-• Two contrasting musical selections of your choice, at least one selection must be in English.
+• Three contrasting musical selections of your choice.
+At least two selections should be performed in English.

-• If you are wishing to be considered for a role in A Little Night Music, one of your two pieces must be a musical theatre selection in the style of the show (Sondheim, preferred).
+• If you wish to be considered for a role in Come From Away, one of your selections should be a contemporary musical theatre selection in the style of the show.
+Please demonstrate strong storytelling, authenticity, and contemporary vocal technique.

 Back to Programs